 "Early American Choral Music, Vol. 2" performed by His Majestie's Clerkes conducted by Paul Hillier.
 This is a reissue of a recording originally entitled "Goostly Psalmes: Anglo-American Psalmody 1550-1800," This beautiful 1996 CD recording (61 minutes), traces the development of harmonized hymn- and psalm-singing from British sources (Tans'ur, Farmer, Parsons, Dowland, Knapp) and follows its development in the American colonies (Massachusetts Bay Psalm Book, Billings, Morgan, Wood, Swan, Read, etc.).
 (The word "Goostly" (pronounced by Hillier as "ghostly") means "spiritual" and came from the title of a 1535 London psalm book.)
 The 23 selections are sung with great beauty, discipline, and perfection, and in some cases (particularly the American songs and fuging tunes), spirit.
-Accompanying the original "Goostly" CD (which probably can still be found in record stores) is 70-page booklet with an informative essay and song texts in English, French, and German.
+Accompanying the original "Goostly" CD is 70-page booklet with an informative essay and song texts in English, French, and German.
 The reissued CD is budget-priced (around $7.00) and may not have the booklet.
 Harmonia Mundi HCX 3957128.

 "English Village Carols: Traditional Christmas Carolling from the Southern Pennines."
 This 71-minute CD contains 16 carols "recorded live in pubs [around Sheffield], filled with spontaneous joys of singers, the clinking of glasses, and murmur of the other patrons."
 The 28-page booklet has an outstanding detailed essay by the foremost Village Carol authority Ian Russell, with photos, a map, and an extensive bibliography.
 This album would be an appropriate introduction to the Village Carol genre.
 Smithsonian Folkways Recording SF 40476.